AI-SDC/SACRO-Viewer/README.md

 ## Usage

-To view some ACRO outputs, you need to open the ACRO generated JSON file for those outputs.
+To view outputs, you need to open a directory containing the output files.
+The Viewer will detect if there is ACRO-generated metadata, and use that to display the files.
+If there is no ACRO data, it will generate some, adding each file in the directory as a `custom` ACRO outputs.

-If you don't have any, you can use the test outputs we have included in the downloaded zip to get started with.
+If you don't have any outputs to hand, you can use the test outputs we have included in the downloaded zip to get started with: navigate to and select directory `outputs`  in the zip file.

-Navigate to and select the `.json` file in the ACRO `outputs` directory (`results.json` by default).
-If  you are using the test outputs, it is `outputs\results.json`.

 In the appliction, you should now see the list of outputs on the left, and can select each one to view it.